beckernick/project_euler/README.md

-# project_euler
+# Project Euler
-Project Euler Problems
+Project Euler Problems in Python and R